patrickvuarnoz/nova-beautify/Beautify.novaextension/README.md

 ## Known issues

-* If some configuration options do not have an effect, try disabling the 'preserve existing line-breaks' option
+* If some configuration options do not have an effect, try disabling the `preserve existing line-breaks` and check other `preserve` options.
+* If some configuration options entered into text fields are not directly used, then this is due to a bug in Nova.
+You have to switch to another activated extension in the extension library (i.e. loose focus on the Beautify extension) before the values get updated.
+You can check which configuration options are being used by checking the extension console after formatting.

 ## Screenshots